congruence-engine/transforming-researcher-notes/README.md

 **Richard Haydon** – Investigation, Resources<br>

+## Outputs
+- Forthcoming book chapter in *Emergent Histories: New Work in the Digital History of Industry and Collections from the Congruence Engine Project*

 # License
 This work is licensed under a [Creative Commons Attribution 4.0 License - CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)